Yxwww/yuxi-site/posts/darkmode.md

 Result, flash is gone!
 It looks like the script gets executed synchronously which immediately adds `.dark` class into document.
 The document renders theme right after.
 This is good enough for now.

+{% callout type="note" title="Hypothesis" %}
-### Hypothesis: render darkmode on the server solves rerender issue completely
+render darkmode on the server solves rerender issue completely
+{% /callout %}

 ![Images](/static/img/posts/prerenders_dark_mode.png)